redhat-na-ssa/datasci-keras-gpt2-nlp/README.md

 # GPT2 Text Generation w/ KerasNLP on OpenShift

-This repo demos the use of the [GPT2 Test Generation w/ KerasNLP](https://keras.io/examples/generative/gpt2_text_generation_with_kerasnlp/) on OpenShift and NVIDIA.
+This repo demos the use of the [GPT2 Text Generation w/ KerasNLP](https://keras.io/examples/generative/gpt2_text_generation_with_kerasnlp/) on OpenShift and NVIDIA.

 Key concepts: